 If you plan on hitting up Formentera with your family and big, ballsy luxury hotels are usually your child-friendly thing, this is your ultimate island base.
 Set just off the shoreline of Cala Saona – a small-but-splendid West coast bay – you can see all the way to Ibiza from the sea-facing bedrooms.
 The shallow waters are ideal for the children’s ‘beach to pool and back again’ routine, while the beach bar’s killer caipirinhas are enough to satiate even the most stressed out parent.

 If a private villa’s more your thing but you dig the easy-breeziness of resort life, head to celebrity bolthole Es Ram on the south side of the island.
 Nestled in a pine forest by the cliffs of La Mola, the resort has six secluded “viviendas” – and chic doesn’t even begin to cut it.
-Expect canopied beds, a wood-heavy natural colour palette, swathes of white muslin and the bright pop of purple bougainvillea.
+Expect canopied beds, a wood-heavy natural color palette, swathes of white muslin and the bright pop of purple bougainvillea.

 Little more than a shack, this rustic wooden chiringuito on Platja Migjorn is basic in the best possible sense – expect the proper barefooted bliss typical to Formentera.
 The vibe is super relaxed and friendly, despite the first-class cocktails and excellent potential for people watching.
 Head down late in the afternoon for a sundowner (or several) and watch the skies turn pink from this prime ocean-side spot.

 The Blue Bar